ilyasergey/YSC2229/source/week-01a_intro.rst

 Programming in OCaml in Emacs is much more pleasant with instant navigation, auto-completion and type information available.
-It is recommented that you install Merlin_ mode for this and learn its shortcuts
+It is recommended that you install Merlin_ mode for this and learn its shortcuts

 .. _Merlin: https://github.com/ocaml/merlin/wiki/emacs-from-scratch